 What Are the Steps of Content Analysis?

-The content analysis process can be broken down into 5 steps:
+The content analysis process can be broken down into 5 steps.
+Here is a video summary of the steps of content analysis:

 There are numerous ways in which the data for qualitative content analysis can be collected.
 Both verbal and non-verbal methods can be used to collect the data from the participants of the study.
 Surveys, interviews, podcasts, social media comments, online feedback, web conversations, etc. are some the ways in which the data can be collected.